BLE-LTER/ble-handbook/handbook.md

 Does it say permission denied anywhere in the cmd log?
 Is your data directory in Program Files?
 It's time to change it.

 Follow these directions since it is fairly comprehensive (while everything else here is bits and pieces from stackoverflow): [see here.](https://radumas.info/blog/tutorial/2016/08/08/Migrating-PostgreSQL-Data-Directory-Windows.html)

-Do all of the clusters fail to start?

 <a id="how-to-set-up-remote-connection-to-locally-hosted-postgres-database-on-windows"></a>
 #### How to set up remote connection to locally hosted Postgres database on Windows